jlgerber/cpp_happy_fun_time/session_01/session01.md

 ## Braces - Lots of Braces

 C++ is a descendant of C. As such, it uses braces to define scope.
 This stands in stark contrast to Python, which uses indentation to differentiate scope.
-So, you wrap blocks in curly braces to delineate scope.
+So, at the risk of repeating myself, you wrap blocks in curly braces to define a scope, instead of indenting.
 Formatting is strictly for readability.
 Lke Python, variables defined in inner scopes are not visible to outer scopes.
 However, variables defined in outer scopes are visible in inner scopes.

 ```
 {